 In the past Coombsville may have been associated with producing blending fruit for “up valley” wineries – but the fruit coming out of this region today is highly sought after for its finesse and elegance combined with structure.
 Coombsville fruit is producing delicious stand alone wines.

 Ackerman Vineyards produce one wine each year, always a 100% estate grown Cabernet Sauvignon.
-With consistency in managing their vineyard, winemaking, and the barrel program, the differences you may taste from year to year are respective of the vintage.
+With consistency in managing their vineyard, winemaking, and the barrel program, the differences one may taste from year to year are respective of the vintage.
 Unlike many wines in the valley the Ackerman’s release each year tends to be much lower in alcohol, typically in the mid 13’s up to around 14%.

 We tried the 2005 vintage just before its October 2009 release.
 Ackerman uses all new French Oak (Taransaud) barrels where the wine ages for two years.
 After bottling, the wine sits for another 2 years before being released to the consumer.
 Based on their experience with older home vintages, wines from this vineyard age well.
 This extra age before being released is never a bad thing for the consumer.
 The 2005 vintage is somewhat of a cross between their more restrained 2003 vintage and the 2004 which shows more fruit.